The Amazon Echo (2019) is, in our opinion, is one of the best smart home devices you can buy.

 Design and features

-Describing the physical design of the Amazon Echo (2019) is easy, as we’ve seen it before in our Echo Plus review.
+It's easy to describe the design of the Amazon Echo (2019) – we’ve seen it before in our Echo Plus review.

 That means the new Amazon Echo features the same bulked-out cylinder shape and wraparound mesh casing, with curved edges ensuring no sharp points – or comparisons to the more industrial tin can design of the first-generation Echo.